-Furthermore, we calculated the GUP-induced EoS parameter and plotted it in Fig.(\ref{wsqure},\ref{ w exp.}) starting nearly from -1 and then decreasing to more negative values for phantom scenarios.
-To be precise in the case of quadratic potential, when we incorporate the GUP correction term, the graph of the Equation of Sate (EoS) parameter rapidly approaches the value $-1$ compared to the case without GUP corrections.
-We also observe a deviation from the original dynamics.
+Furthermore, we calculated the GUP-induced EoS parameter and plotted it in Figs. \ref{wsqure} and \ref{ w exp.}, starting nearly from $-1$ and then decreasing to more negative values.
+To be more precise, in the case of the quadratic potential, when we incorporate the GUP corrections, the graph of the EoS parameter rapidly approaches the value $-1$ compared to the case without GUP corrections.
+We also observed a deviation from the original dynamics.

 However, one serious criticism faced by the phantom field is its instability regarding perturbation analysis \cite{q5,q6}.
 It would be very interesting to investigate if such instabilities are somewhat diluted due to noncommutativity corrections due to GUP.
 In addition, it would be also very interesting to extend our analysis for quintom fields \cite{q8,q9}, which are free from instabilities.
 We leave these as our future projects.

 Finally we note that in this paper we restricted ourselves to the quadratic form of the GUP by setting the dimensionless parameter $\beta = 0$.
 However, a more general form of the GUP-modified Hamiltonian in Eq.(\ref{beta}) can be obtained by setting $\beta$ and $\epsilon$ to 1.
 This sets as a natural extension of our present work to be pursued in the future.